0din-ai/sidekick/FEATURES_DOCUMENTATION.md

 ## Security Considerations

-- **Authorized Use Only**: Use only on systems you own or have permission to test
 - **Data Truncation**: Sensitive data is automatically truncated for safety
 - **Local Storage**: All data stored locally in browser storage, not transmitted
 - **Universal Monitoring**: Now monitors ALL websites to track third-party data flows